hpintoGH/Solar_Tracker_Control_Simulation/README.md

 │   └── test_scenarios/     # Sunny and cloudy day test cases
 └── docs/                   # Documentation and methodology
 ```

-## Installation and Usage

-### Prerequisites
-- MATLAB R2020a or later
-- Simulink
-- MATLAB Machine Learning Toolbox
-- Python 3.8+ with PVlib library (for irradiance analysis and comparison tools)

 ### Quick Start
 1. Clone this repository